PaulStapel/PaulStapel.github.io/content/VScode-Extensions.md

 description = "My recommendations for VS-code extensions" categories = ["Productivity"]
 +++
 As I have stated in my setup-page, I use VScode as my main text editor.
 I especially like the ability to customize your coding environment with extensions.
-That's why I will be sharing some of the extension I have found most useful thus far.
+Today, I will share the extensions that really give a boost to my work.

 ### Better Comments
 This first extension allows me to better manage and organize my annotations while coding.
 When starting comments with alerts (!), questions (?), TODO's (TODO), or important tags (*), this extension automatically colors them to make them stand out more.
 This makes it so I can more easily find the information I'm looking for, and it has saved me more time than I initially expected.